 Video by Stephen Parkhurst

-The American Rescue Plan calls for the IRS to send out periodic payments from July to December.
-It allows for up to half the credit to be paid out in advance, with the remainder claimable when you file your taxes next spring.
+The American Rescue Plan allows for up to half the credit to be paid out in advance, with the remainder claimable when you file your taxes next spring.

-Parents who don't want a monthly or periodic check will have the option to instead take a lump sum when they file their taxes next year.
+Parents who don't want a monthly check will have the option to opt out of payments and instead take a lump sum when they file their taxes next year.
+Families can opt out online using the IRS Child Tax Credit Update Portal, or by using paper forms.

 Video by Stephen Parkhurst